stillru/stillru.github.io/content/experience/job-1.md

 The beginning of a career.

-I work on several projects as typsetter for enduser manuals for <a href="https://buka.ru/" target="_blank"> publisher "Buka"</a>.
+I work on several projects as typesetter for enduser manuals for [publisher "Buka"](https://buka.ru).
 Booklets for games.

 Some of my projects: